rfo909/RForth/README.md

 ```

 With the cpush and the variable read and writes being single byte instructions,
-the generated code rivals the regular stack operations.
+the generated code compactness rivals the regular stack operations.

 Stack operations
 ----------------
-The dup and swap operations are also implemented as single-byte instructions, but there
+The dup, swap, over and drop operations are implemented as single-byte instructions, but there
 are a couple more.

+Specifically created dcopy and dget, which are general enough to implement rot and other stuff.

 ```
 	N dcopy